ESRC North West Social Science Doctoral Training Partnership (NWSSDTP) PhD Studentships 2024 Entry

 - Spanish, Portuguese and Latin American Studies

-This funding is available to students from the UK and EU.
+This funding is available to all nationalities.

 Other eligibility criteria